build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ## Deep dive JITR logic

-The JITR logic include several steps that need to be coordinated and orchestrated.
-StepFunctions is an excellent service for this, and we can use the built in error handling to rollback certain steps if we have an failure.
+The JITR logic includes several steps that need to be coordinated and orchestrated.
+StepFunctions is an excellent service for this, and we can use the built in error handling to rollback certain steps if we have a failure.
 We need to fetch information about the registered certificate and read out information from it.
-We'll check so this is a new device and that it doesn't already exists in our registry of devices.
+We'll check that this is a new device and that it doesn't already exists in our registry of devices.
 We then create an IoT Thing, attach the registered certificate to that Thing, attach our standard IoT Policy, that we created in pervious part, and then we activate the certificate to allow the device to actually connect to IoT Core.
 Finally we register the device in our global device registry DynamoDB table.

 ![Image showing the JITR logic.](images/jitr-stepfunctions-logic.png)